Michael Raver: Life and career

 Raver appeared as a model in men's underwear brand Ken Wroy's 2015 winter campaign and menswear clothier Kai D American Artisan's 2012 fall collection.

-He has written articles for The Huffington Post, Playbill.com, Classical TV and New York City Monthly about the performing arts, food and culture.
+He has written articles for The Huffington Post, Playbill, Classical TV and the New York City Monthly about the performing arts, food and culture.
 Some of his interviewees have included KT Tunstall, Margaret Cho, Shawn Colvin, and Jewel.

 He served as a judge for The Publishing Triangle's Ferro-Grumley Award for LGBT Fiction from 2014 through 2016.